ChryssaNab/ECG-Heartbeat-Classification/README.md

 >
 > --selected_patients_fine_tuning: This pertains to the list of patients earmarked for the experiments.
 Only applies to the baseline individual models and fine-tuning models that target certain patients.

-The following arguments can be provided to tune the settings of the training:
+Below are the arguments available for adjusting the training settings:

 > --weight_decay: The value of the weight decay parameter of the optimizer
 >
-> --n_epochs: The maximum number of epochs of training
+> --n_epochs: The maximum number of epochs for training
 >
 > --batch_size: The batch size used for training.
 >
 > --learning_rate: The initial learning rate
 >
-> --weighted_sampling: Whether weighed sampling is enabled or not
+> --weighted_sampling: Indicates whether weighted sampling is enabled.

 Note that for the _individuals_ and _fine-tuning_ phases, the parameters `--batch_size`, `--learning_rate`, and `--weighted_sampling` are determined through a grid-search approach for each patient separately.